WCAG 2.1 – AT Testing Guide

 • Add text descriptions to your images.

-• Include both closed captions and transcripts to videos.
+• Include both closed captions and transcripts for audio content with videos.

 • Provide sufficient color contrast in text and background.